sodium-friends/docs/docs/keyexchange.md

 ``` js
 sodium.crypto_kx_client_session_keys(rx, tx, clientPublicKey, clientSecretKey, serverPublicKey)
 ```
-Generate a session receive and transmission key for a client.
+Generates a session receive and transmission key for a client.
 The public / secret keys should be generated using the key pair method above.
 * `rx` should be a `buffer` of length `crypto_kx_SESSIONKEYBYTES` or `null`
 * `tx` should be a `buffer` of length `crypto_kx_SESSIONKEYBYTES` or `null`